sun5lower/5SOS/README.md

 Audio files are not playing in Opera browser, and what I gathered from Opera forum that Opera only play (HTML5) .ogg files, not mp3.
 I could convert .mp3 files to .ogg files, but at this stage I wouldn't know how to make this work, when different browsers use different types of audio.
 To fix this problem I resized the photos,but I am aware that there is another way how to fix the poor alignment with stylesheet.
+I also tested the look and functionality in Firefox browser and everything appears to work there.
 Mainly I used Git locally for every day checks and tweaks.

 When I sent GitHup pages link via e-mail to my son and he opened it on his tablet, we realized that some of my social media links werent opening properly on some of the pages.